Software change requests with the SCCB¶

 What happens next: the review team will be contacted about the status of the review.

-Additionally, the necessary packaging request labels will be applied (e.g. rhel::requested)
+Additionally, the necessary packaging request labels will be applied (e.g.

-Expedited requests
+Expedited requests¶

 If you require expedited approval for immediate deployment (e.g. of a critical bug fix), please post a comment to that effect in the comments of the ticket.